 It is also a visually pretty salad.
 Pomegranate just makes everything look so good!

-How to Make Roasted Cauliflower Salad with Chestnuts and Pomegranate
+How to Make Pomegranate Cauliflower Salad with Chestnuts

 How to Roast Chestnuts